 Encrypted messaging protects communication between an Endpoint and the Amazon Sidewalk Cloud.
 Encrypted messaging has two layers of security: Network Layer security and Application Layer security.
 Each encrypted layer is used to encrypt different parts of the Message frame.
 The Network Encryption Layer encrypts the Network Layer frame payload.
 The Application Layer security may encrypt the "Application command" part of the Presentation Layer frame.
-Link Layer frame parts such as "Frame control", "Source address", "Destination address", "Sequence number" are always sent as plaintext (see Section 5.1.1, and Section 5.1.1.1).
+Link Layer frame parts such as "Frame control", "Source address", "Destination address", "Sequence number" are always sent as plaintext (see Section 5.1.1, and Section 5.1.1).
 Network Layer frame parts such as "Frame control" and "Authentication tag" are always sent as plaintext (see Section 5.1.2, Section 5.1.2.1, and Section 5.1.2.2) Figure 4.12 shows which security layers encrypt the different parts of the Link Layer and Network Layer frames.
-Information on whether Network Layer encryption is enabled can be found in the Network Layer frame in the encr\ena field of the Frame control part (see section 5.1.2.2.1).
-Information on whether Application Layer encryption is enabled can be found in the Presentation Layer frame in the app\encr\ena field of the Application Support Layer header part (see Section 5.1.3).
-Network-only Messages do not use Application Layer encryption.
+Information on whether Network Layer encryption is enabled can be found in the Network Layer frame in the encr_ena field of the Frame control part (see Section 5.1.2.2.1).
+Information on whether Application Layer encryption is enabled can be found in the app_encr_ena field of the Application Support Layer frame in the encryption.